Gluteus Medius / Minimus Tears

 What is the gluteus medius muscle?

-The gluteus medius is a major muscle that surrounds and stabilizes your hip during movement and allows you to lift your leg to the side, away from the midline of your body (a movement called abduction), and to stand up straight.
-The gluteus medius muscle is attached to the bony prominence of the hip (called the greater trochanter) by a very strong tendon.
+The gluteus medius is a major muscle that surrounds and stabilizes your hip during movement and allows you to lift your leg to the side, away from the midline of your body (a movement called abduction), and also allows you to stand up straight.
+This muscle is attached to the bony prominence of the hip (called the greater trochanter) by a very strong tendon.

 What causes a gluteus medicus muscle tear?